Your Travel Essentials - A Guide to Keeping Stress Free

 There are few things more likely to create discontent than a hungry tummy.
 A steady supply of snacks is essential to avoid the dreaded rumble of tums: nuts and dried fruits are perfect as they can be easily packed without taking up lots of space.
 They’re also full of essential nutrients to keep everyone going in-between meals, without resorting to expensive (and often unfulfilling) service station snacks.

 Fill your flasks and keep thirst at bay –particularly important in warmer weather.
 Many airports now have water fountains, so you can refill your bottles once you’ve passed through immigration.

 Comfort is Key

 Depending on your mode of transport and duration of travel, take whatever’s needed to ensure optimal comfort during the journey, choosing items that can be easily packed and take up minimal space.
-Things to include could be lightweight, easily packed outfits, soft and light blankets, inflatable pillows, eye masks, and cozy socks.
-Oh, and don’t forget the little-one’s favorite small toy and pets’ ball!
+Things to include could be lightweight, easily squashable jumpers, soft and light blankets, inflatable pillows, eye masks, and cosy socks.
+Oh, and don’t forget the little-one’s favourite small toy and pooches’ ball!